-In respect of trading of China A Shares through QFIIs and RQFIIs and pursuant to the circular dated 17 November 2014 on PRC withholding income tax treatment with respect to gains derived by QFIIs and RQFIIs from the trading of shares in PRC resident enterprises under Caishui [2014] No. 79, circular dated 23 March 2016 regarding value-added tax ("VAT") pilot arrangements under Caishui [2016] No. 36, circular dated 30 June 2016 on expanded categories of VAT exemption affecting the financial services sector under Caishui [2016] No. 70 and other relevant applicable PRC taxation rules:
+In respect of trading of China A Shares through QFIIs and RQFIIs and pursuant to the circular dated 17 November 2014 on PRC withholding income tax treatment with respect to gains derived by QFIIs and RQFIIs from the trading of shares in PRC resident enterprises under Caishui [2014] No. 79, circular dated 23 March 2016 regarding VAT pilot arrangements under Caishui [2016] No. 36, circular dated 30 June 2016 on expanded categories of VAT exemption affecting the financial services sector under Caishui [2016] No. 70 and other relevant applicable PRC taxation rules:

-- CIT shall be exempt on a temporary basis on capital gains derived from the disposal of shares and other equity investments (including China A Shares) through QFIIs and RQFIIs; and - VAT shall be exempt on a temporary basis in respect of gains derived from trading of PRC securities via QFIIs and RQFIIs.
-Consequentially, urban maintenance and construction tax, educational surcharges and local educational surcharges (which are all imposed based on VAT liabilities) are exempt on gains derived from trading of PRC securities via QFIIs and RQFIIs.
+- CIT shall be exempt on a temporary basis on capital gains derived from the disposal of shares and other equity investments (including China A Shares) through QFIIs and RQFIIs; - VAT shall be exempt on a temporary basis in respect of gains derived from trading of PRC securities via QFIIs and RQFIIs.
+Consequentially, urban maintenance and construction tax, educational surcharges and local educational surcharges (which are all imposed based on VAT liabilities) are exempt on gains derived from trading of PRC securities via QFIIs and RQFIIs; and

 There is no guarantee that the temporary tax exemption or non-taxable treatment with respect to assets traded via Stock Connect, Bond Connect, QFIIs and RQFIIs described above will continue to apply, will not be repealed and re-imposed retrospective, or that no new tax regulations and practice in China specifically relating to such programs will not be promulgated in the future.
-Such uncertainties may operate to the advantage or disadvantage of Unitholders in the Fund and may result in an increase or decrease in Net Asset Value of the Fund.
-For example, to the extent that the PRC tax authority retrospectively imposes taxes on the capital gains realised by the Fund through QFIIs and RQFIIs, the Net Asset Value of the relevant Sub-Fund would be adversely affected but the amount previously paid to a redeeming Unitholder would not be adjusted.
-As a result, any detriment from such change would be suffered by the remaining Unitholders.
+Such uncertainties may operate to the advantage or disadvantage of Shareholders in the Company and may result in an increase or decrease in net asset value of the Company.
+For example, to the extent that the PRC tax authority retrospectively imposes taxes on the capital gains realised by the Company through QFIIs and RQFIIs, the Net Asset Value of the relevant Sub-Fund would be adversely affected but the amount previously paid to a redeeming Shareholder would not be adjusted.
+As a result, any detriment from such change would be suffered by the remaining Shareholders.